natgeosociety/marapp-workers/README.md

 npm run serverless:deploy -- --stage <env>
 ```

+Use the `--force` flag when your previous deployment failed.

 ## Configure Earth Engine assets

 The template from [earthengine.yaml](src/earthengine.yaml) is required to map existing [Google Earth Engine](https://earthengine.google.com) image assets to computations supported by the library.